kedwar83/opensuse-automatic-offline-updates/README.md

 ### 2. Zypper Offline Update (zypper-offline-update.service)

-This service applies the downloaded updates during system shutdown, ensuring that the system is up-to-date when it next boots.
+This service applies the downloaded updates during system shutdown, ensuring that the system is up-toate when it next boots.

 #### Script (/usr/local/bin/zypper-offline-update.sh)